dusk-network/piecrust/docs/smart-contracts-tutorial.md

 Dusk blockchain runs smart contracts written in Web Assembly.
 You can write a smart contract in any language that can be translated into Web Assembly, as long as the resulting Web Assembly program conforms to a simple set of requirements.
-This tutorial will focus on showing you how to write smart contracts for the Disk blockchain in Rusk.
+This tutorial will focus on showing you how to write smart contracts for the Disk blockchain in Rust.

-We will start with a very simple counter example and then we will move on to the description of what are crucial elements of that example, next we will generalize and show more complex mechanisms available for contracts like inter-contract calls, host calls, persistence and more.
+We will start with a very simple counter example, and then we will move on to describing the elements of that example.
+After that, we will generalize and show more complex mechanisms available for contracts like inter-contract calls, host calls, persistence and more.

-In order to write smart contract for a Dusk blockchain

 ##Simple Counter Example

 For the beginning, let's create a simple contract example for a counter.
 The counter will keep a count, and allow for